AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 or we can use `<></>`
 *you can use a "fragment" to wrap multiple lines.*
 [NOTE]: JSX will throw an error if the HTML is not properly closed.

-## diff between components and other tags

-- Components has names start with Capital letters
-- In react a function is a component only if It has Name start with Capital letter.
-**NOTE**
-- React apps are made out of components.
-- A component is a piece of the UI (user interface) that has its own **logic and appearance**.
-- A component can be as small as a button, or as large as an entire page.
-- React components are JavaScript functions **that return markup**